wombleton/gitlaw-nz/acts/L/Land Transfer Act 1952.md

     (7) Where a company acts in contravention of or fails to comply with subsection (5) or subsection (6),---

-    *   (a) the company commits an offence and is liable on summary conviction to a fine not exceeding $5,000:
+    *   (a) the company commits an offence and is liable on conviction to a fine not exceeding $5,000:

-    *   (b) every director of the company commits an offence, and is liable on summary conviction to a fine not exceeding $5,000, unless the director shows that---
+    *   (b) every director of the company commits an offence, and is liable on conviction to a fine not exceeding $5,000, unless the director shows that---

         *   (i) the director did not know of and could not reasonably have been expected to know of the contravention or failure to comply; or